 The MA degree requires 33 s.h. if a student elects to complete a capstone practicum or thesis; otherwise, the degree requires 39 s.h.

-- I. Research skills: All degree candidates must earn at least a B in SOCI 6312, 6313. - 2.
-Required core courses: SOCI 6212, 6213, 6312,6313,6430,6459,6488
+- 1. Research skills: All degree candidates must earn at least a B in SOCI 6312, 6313.

 - 5. All students must pass a written comprehensive examination following the completion of their required core courses.

 SOCI: SOCIOLOGY